-Species: The Rough-legged Hawk (Buteo lagopus) is a buteo, that nests on the arctic tundra.
+Species: The Rough-legged Hawk (Buteo lagopus) is a buteo that nests on the arctic tundra.
 Only this hawk and the Ferruginous Hawk (Buteo regalis) has feathered legs to the toes.
-Because of its smaller feet and beak, most likely to hunt smaller prey, such as lemmings, voles and large insects.
-Migrates into southern Canada and the northern US states, late in the fall.
-Only migrates as far south as its ability to find prey.
-Can be easily recognized by its ability to remain over one area, as it hovers over a spot, as it seeks out food.
-Another such feature of recognition, is its ability to perch on the very top branches of a tree, scanning the grounds below.
+Because of its smaller feet and beak, it is most likely to hunt smaller prey, such as lemmings, voles and large insects.
+Late in the fall it migrates into southern Canada and the northern US states.
+It only migrates as far south as its' ability to find prey.
+It can easily be recognized by its ability to hover over a spot as it seeks out food.
+Another such feature of recognition, is its' ability to perch on the very top branches of a tree while scanning the grounds below.

 Voice: Call notes sounding like whistles, from a high pitch to a lower pitch.

 Nesting: Two to three white and brown eggs, maybe more in years of higher lemming population, one brood per year.
 Nest built on the tundra floor, if possible on a ridge or side of a cliff, may nest on a man-made structure, such as a tower.
 May use the same nest in the following years.

 |21" 53.3cm||53" 134.6cm||2.2lb.
 1kg||Accipitridae||Buteo lagopus|